exasol/data-science-examples/tutorials/machine-learning/sagemaker-extension/tutorial.md

 The prediction UDF makes a real-time  and synchronous call to the SageMaker endpoint.
 The prediction SQL command takes all the columns used while creating the model as inputs, appends the prediction result to these columns and the response is returned immediately.
-For more information please check the [User Guide](https://github.com/exasol/sagemaker-extension/blob/main/doc/user_guide/user_guide.md).
+For more information, please check the [User Guide](https://github.com/exasol/sagemaker-extension/blob/main/doc/user_guide/user_guide.md).
 You can  make prediction for this use case as follows: